What do I need to tell the doctor BEFORE my child takes this drug?

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

-It is given as a shot into the fatty part of the skin or a muscle.
+It is given as a shot into a muscle.

 What do I do if my child misses a dose?